 TERMS AND CONDITIONS

-The following terms and conditions (the “Agreement”) apply to all Houston Dynamo Season Tickets (“Membership”).
+The following terms and conditions (the “Agreement”) apply to all Houston Dynamo Season Tickets, including both full-season memberships – i.e. seventeen (17) games – and partial-season memberships – i.e. nine (9) games (each a “Membership”).
 The breach of any of the terms and conditions contained herein will automatically terminate the grant of license and benefits evidenced by the Membership.

 1. REVOCABLE LICENSE & TICKETS